 Typically, those who are in relatively good health will simply apply for the coverage that they need and then wait for an approval.
 If, however, you have certain health conditions, this may not be the case.
-In fact, for some people who conditions such as Crohn’s Disease or if you’re wondering if you qualify for life insurance with COPD or life insurance if you’re overweight, getting an approval can sometimes be more of a challenge.

 The good news is, though, that by working through a company that focuses on higher risk applicants, you will have a better – and much faster – chance to find life insurance carriers that work with high-risk applicants, and in turn, obtaining the coverage that you require.
-This is where we can help.

 How Having Crohn’s Disease Can Have an Effect on Your Application for Life Insurance